harleydutton/Tabula-Rasa/tabula-rasa.md

 Attributes are very similar to skills with a few exceptions.
 Like skills, attributes can be used to roll checks but unlike skills attributes are as broad in [scope](#scope) as they can be.
 Like skills, attributes can be leveled up using CP but they are far more expensive.
 Unlike skills, attributes act as a character's physical, mental, spiritual, and social health.
 Furthermore, attributes are often used defensively when no other skill would apply.
 Lastly, attributes can and often are used for perception checks.

 ## Flavor
 Flavor is a mechanic in Tabula used to describe the interesting parts of a character.
 Almost anything unique that a character *is* or *has* is likely to be flavor.
 Flavor is used primarily for DTMS (does this make sense) checks and modifying the difficulty on checks.
+Flavor cannot refer to any part of the system, including AD, skills, or attributes.
 A few examples of flavor might be `armor`, `horse`, `landed noble`, `flaming sword`, `elf`, `big and tall`, etc. for an elvish knight of the summer court.
 Each piece of flavor should be a short, evocative description.

 ### Bad Flavor
 Negative Flavor is usually acquired in two ways.
 The first way is usually through deals.
 Rather than asking for a piece of flavor that does something good and something bad a player might ask for a piece of flavor that is mostly bad and ask that it not cost them CP.
 If the storyteller agrees that this is bad flavor then you can take it for free.
 The second way characters usually get negative flavor is from combat.
 When one character lops off another character's hand with a sword that new `-1 hand` will need to be remembered unless that character ceases to matter.
 Flavor can handle arbitrary negative effects like wounds perfectly.